-For their first appearance at Asia House and first London appearance since winning the prize, they will look at the treatment of love in three Thai literary classics from an ancient jataka tale (Sudhana-Manohara), to a courtly tragedy (Phra Lo), and a folk epic (Khun Chang Khun Phaen) – spread over several centuries.
+For their first appearance at Asia House and first London appearance since winning the prize, they will look at the treatment of love in three Thai literary classics from an ancient jataka tale Sudhana-Manohara, to a courtly tragedy Phra Lo, and one of the most famous works of old Thai literature; folk epic Khun Chang Khun Phaen (pictured above) – spread over several centuries.
 The presentation will include readings from their first-ever translations of all three classics, illustrated with artworks and dance inspired by each of the text.

 While the stories of young love are similar across the three Thai classics, they will reflect in different ways on wider meanings of love in human society – as part of the difficult business of learning to live together in families, in society and in the world.
 The authors propose that there has been a “history of love,” which may have been similar everywhere.
 The final section of the talk examines the fate of these same values in recent history and in the present day.